mgussekloo/laravel-facet-filter/README.md

 ### Build the index

 Before you can start filtering you will have to build an index.
-You can use the Indexer provided with this package.
+There's an Indexer included.

 ``` php
 use Mgussekloo\FacetFilter\Indexer;